Hotel Erwin High rooftop lounge

 • price 3 of 4

-This West Hollywood hotel hotspot isn’t a rooftop in the conventional sense (it’s situated at about ground level, but high up on a hill), but its beautiful city views and nightlife cred make it a worthwhile destination for a wild night on the town.
+Why we love it: Skybar isn’t a rooftop in the conventional sense (it’s situated at about ground level, but high up on a hill), but the beautiful city views and serious nightlife cred make it a worthwhile destination for a wild night on the town.
 While Skybar is one of the rare poolside bars where people really do jump in after a long night of cocktails, you’ll typically find a more relaxed crowd lounging within its cabana, which also hosts one of its bars.
+On weekday afternoons, there’s generally a more relaxed, casual vibe and a full food menu (which I don’t really recommend).
 The all-ages clientele ranges from wide-eyed ingénues to grizzled old sugardaddy types, but no matter where you fall on the spectrum, the Mexican-style oasis of flowering walls and gorgeous nooks will win you over—especially with one of their passion fruit margaritas in hand.
-Our tip: Get there early, because nightly programming like DJ sets and pool parties make this one of the hottest spots to be, especially in the summer.
 Bottle service, reservations and walk-ins.

 Advertising